 In Florida, the legal age to drink is 21.
 Any driver under that age with any amount of alcohol in their system can be charged with breaking the law.
 If you are under age you can be cited for a first-degree misdemeanor for possession of alcohol.
 The cost of driving impaired can range from $5,000 to $20,000.

-If you or someone you love has been injured in an auto accident caused by a driver under the influence, you may be entitled to file a claim for your pain and suffering. our attorneys have detailed knowledge of Florida's DUI laws and can help fight for the justice that you deserve.
+If you or someone you love has been injured in an auto accident caused by a driver under the influence, you may be entitled to file a claim for your pain and suffering.
+Our personal injury attorneys have detailed knowledge of Florida’s DUI laws and can help fight for the justice that you deserve.